imyhalex/comp-sci-study-journal/csci1270/transactions.md

     - Makes recovery time much longer.
     - Tunable option that depends on application recovery time requirements.

-__ARIES__
+__ARIES(Algorithm for Recovery and Isolation Exploiting Semantics)__
-- Algorithm for Recovery and Isolation Exploiting Semantics
+- ARIES is the standard crash recovery algorithm used by most modern DBMSs:
 - Main Idea
     - Write-Ahead Logging:
         - Any change is recorded in log on stable storage before the database change is written to disk
-        - Use STEAL+NO-FORCE buffer pool policies
+        - Use **STEAL+NO-FORCE** buffer pool policies
     - Repeat History Duration Redo:
         - On DBMS restrat, retrace actions and restore database to exact state before crash
     - Logging Changes During Undo:
-        - Record undo action to log to ensure action is not repeated in the event of repeated failures.
+        - Any Undo action is also logged: ensures recovery can resume correctly if a crash occurs during recovery itself..

 __Log Sequence Numbers (LSNs)__
 - Every log record includes a globally unique log sequence number (LSN)